smhurf/lewagon_challenges/01-Python/01-Programming-Basics/05-String-Manipulation/README.md

 - Learn to look for the right method in the Python doc
 - Get familiar with using the Python interpreter to experiment with new methods and make them yours

-The [IPython](https://ipython.org/) [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), as the kernel for Jupyter, is part of the Anaconda distribution and can be run with:
+The [IPython](https://ipython.org/) [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), as the kernel for Jupyter, can be run with:

 ```bash
 ipython